emqx/eip/active/0035-memory-session-qos0-fairness.md

 ### Targeted tests

 - Add/update session-level tests:
-  - QoS 0 does not bypass when inflight is full.
+  - QoS 0 does not immediate-send when inflight is full.
   - QoS 0 does not bypass when mailbox busy is true.
   - QoS 0 does not bypass when `mqueue` has backlog.
   - QoS 0 fast path remains for healthy/no-pressure case.